-- accepting the role.
-Further details of specific areas to consider for such a role are detailed later in this guidance. - 2.2 As part of this, you may also take into consideration your ability to consult with others for advice, and the support you will have in carrying out the role. - 2.3 Once you have determined you have the competence and capabilities to carry out the role, you should consider, to the extent it is appropriate and proportionate, whether it is necessary to have a discussion with your immediate predecessor, if any, regarding the role. - 2.4 It is important to clearly communicate to the auditor from the outset, the standpoint from which you are acting, and whether you are acting to comply with statutory or regulatory obligations and/or as an employee, director or external adviser. - 2.5 As the role will require you to carry out your work in a manner consistent with the requirements of the auditor, you should ensure you have a general knowledge of the relevant audit guidance4. - 2.6 If you are supporting a Member who is acting as the auditor's expert, you should ensure that you are aware of the general considerations of those role holders when providing such support.
+- 2.1.
+If you are approached to act as an auditor's expert, it is important to first consider whether you have the appropriate level of relevant knowledge and skill for the firm being audited before accepting the role.
+Further details of specific areas of skill and knowledge to consider for such a role are detailed later in this guidance. - 2.2.
+As part of this, you may also take into consideration your ability to consult with others for advice, and the support you will have in carrying out the role. - 2.3.
+Once you have determined you have the competence and capabilities to carry out the role, you should consider, to the extent it is appropriate and proportionate, whether it is necessary to have a discussion with your immediate predecessor, if any, regarding the role. - 2.4.
+As the role will require you to carry out your work in a manner consistent with the requirements of the auditor, you should ensure you have a general knowledge of the relevant audit standards. - 2.5.
+If you are supporting a Member who is acting as the auditor's expert, you should ensure that you are aware of the general considerations of those role holders when providing such support.